tzxiong/2021_Maackii_Syfanius_HybridZone/Simulation_Equilibrium_Populations_DivergentSubstitutionRates/README.md

 **Conservative migration model:** two local populations, and migration rate is adjusted by the ratio of population sizes

-**Stepping stone models:** a one-dimensional array of local populations with equal migration rates
+**Stepping stone model:** a one-dimensional array of local populations with equal migration rates